Jalen Reagor

-Jalen Armand Reagor (born January 2, 1999) is an American professional football wide receiver and return specialist.
+Jalen Armand Reagor (born January 2, 1999) is an American professional football wide receiver and return specialist for the Miami Dolphins of the National Football League (NFL).
 He played college football for the TCU Horned Frogs and was selected by the Philadelphia Eagles in the first round of the 2020 NFL draft.
-He has also played for the Minnesota Vikings and New England Patriots.
+He has also played for the Minnesota Vikings, New England Patriots and Los Angeles Chargers.

 Early life

 Reagor was born January 2, 1999, to Ishia Johnson and former NFL defensive end Montae Reagor.
 He grew up in Waxahachie, Texas and attended Waxahachie High School, where he became a star in both football and track & field for the Indians.

 On the football field, Reagor produced back to back 1,000-yard receiving seasons for Waxahachie head coach and former NFL quarterback Jon Kitna and was selected to play in the 2017 Under Armour All-America Game.
 His track & field career culminated with a gold medal in the long jump at the 2017 Texas High School state meet.